smartcontractkit/documentation/docs/Introduction/tutorials/intermediates-tutorial.md

 - Key Hash:   0x6c3699283bda56ad74f6b855546325b68d482e983852a7a82979cc4807b641f4
 - Fee:        0.1 LINK (100000000000000000)

-Only the owner (the address which create the smart contract) will be able to do some tasks.
-In order to do this, you will import a contract named [`ConfirmedOwner`](https://github.com/smartcontractkit/chainlink/blob/master/contracts/src/v0.8/ConfirmedOwner.sol) and use it to extend the contract that you create.
+The address that creates the smart contract is the owner of the contract.
+Only the owner is allowed to do some tasks.
+Import a contract named [`ConfirmedOwner`](https://github.com/smartcontractkit/chainlink/blob/master/contracts/src/v0.8/ConfirmedOwner.sol) and use it to extend the contract that you create.

 ```solidity
 // SPDX-License-Identifier: MIT